SC1 gets NI's first Engineering Heritage Award

 It was one of the forerunners of the Harrier Jump Jet family of aircraft and its design, construction and testing provided a great deal of knowledge that could be applied to later craft.

 Vertical take-off and landing craft were initially valued by the UK for their ability to operate from ad hoc locations such as carparks or fields and did not need large airbases or runways which would provide easy targets for the enemy.
-They also proved useful for operating from sea-based carriers.'Truly magnificent'
+They also proved useful for operating from sea-based carriers.

 The results of the SC1 research programme enabled the UK to establish a world lead in the development of vertical take-off and landing technology.